yale-nlp/lab_website/README.md

 The majority of the site's content is stored as independent YAML files under the directory `src/yaml/<data-type>/<record>.yml`, where `data-type` is one of:

-- `affiliations`: Smita Krishnaswamy's affiliations listed on the home page.
-- `courses`: Selected courses that Smita Krishnaswamy teaches listsed under `https://www.krishnaswamylab.org/teaching`.
+- `courses`: Selected courses are under `https://nlp.cs.yale.edu/teaching`.
-- `members`: Information about members under `https://www.krishnaswamylab.org/members`.
+- `members`: Information about members under `https://nlp.cs.yale.edu/members`.
-- `projects`: Information about projects listed under `https://www.krishnaswamylab.org/projects`.
+- `projects`: Information about projects listed under `https://nlp.cs.yale.edu/projects`.
-- `research_categories`: The types of research the Krishnaswamy Lab does listed on the home page.
+- `research_categories`: Research projects
-- `selected_publications`: Selected publications for Smita Krishnaswamy `https://www.krishnaswamylab.org/publications`.
+- `selected_publications`: Selected papers `https://nlp.cs.yale.edu/publications`.
-- `workshops`/year: Information about the workshops lead by Smita Krishnaswamy listed on `https://www.krishnaswamylab.org/workshops`.

 and `<record>` is just the filename and represents a single element of the `data-type`.
 What is important is the content of the file not the name!
 Having a descriptive name makes it easier for humans to find and update.